• Skip to primary navigation

 Let the cookies rest on the pan for a few minutes, then transfer them to a cooling rack.

-Decorating these cookies is the fun part — you can keep them simple or go all out for the holidays.
-Here are a few easy ways to make them look (and taste) amazing:
+Decorating sugar cookies is the best part — you can keep them simple or turn them into cute holiday cookies.
+Here are a few easy, delicious ways to finish them:

-• Buttercream frosting – Try my vanilla buttercream frosting or cream cheese frosting for soft, rich decoration that tastes as good as it looks.
+2. Buttercream swirls – Use vanilla buttercream or cream cheese frosting for soft, rich cookies that look bakery-style.

-• Sprinkles & pearls – Add color and shine with sprinkles, sugar pearls, or edible glitter.
+3. Sprinkles & pearls – Add color and texture with sprinkles, sugar pearls, or edible glitter.

-• At room temperature – Keep your baked sugar cookies completely cooled in an airtight container for up to 1 week.
-Stack them between sheets of parchment to protect the edges.
+• Room temperature – Store fully cooled cookies in an airtight container for up to 1 week.
+Add parchment between layers to keep the edges clean.

-• Freeze baked cookies – Once cooled, freeze in a storage box or bag for up to 3 months.
-Thaw at room temperature before decorating or serving.
+• Freeze baked cookies – Freeze cooled cookies for up to 3 months.
+Thaw at room temperature.

-• Freeze the dough – Wrap raw dough tightly in plastic wrap and freeze for later.
-For cut-out cookie shapes, freeze them flat on a baking sheet first, then transfer to a bag or box once solid.
+• Freeze the dough – Wrap the dough tightly and freeze for later.
+For pre-cut shapes, freeze them flat first, then transfer to a bag.

 Variations & Substitutions

-• Spiced sugar cookies – Add cinnamon, ginger, or nutmeg for a warm flavor, perfect for Christmas cookies.
+• Spiced sugar cookies – Add a little cinnamon, ginger, or nutmeg for a warm, cozy flavor.
+Perfect for holiday cookies like my Christmas cookies.

-• Lemon or orange zest – Brighten the dough with citrus for a fresh twist.
+• Lemon or orange zest – Mix in fresh citrus zest for a bright, fragrant dough.

-• Chocolate version – Mix in unsweetened cocoa powder like in my chocolate cut-out cookies.
+• Chocolate version – Add unsweetened cocoa powder for a deeper flavor.

-• Nutty cookies – Add finely chopped almonds, pecans, or hazelnuts for crunch and flavor.
+• Nutty cookies – Stir in finely chopped almonds, pecans, or hazelnuts for crunch.

-• Coffee sugar cookies – Stir in a little instant coffee or espresso powder for a subtle mocha taste.
+• Coffee sugar cookies – Add a touch of instant coffee or espresso for a subtle mocha twist.

 FAQ & Troubleshooting